EECS-NTNU/bismo/doc/software.md

 currently use uint8_t as a container datatype, and specify the actual bitwidths in the MatMulDescriptor when creating a matrix multiply operation.

-**Is the API thread-safe?** Not at the moment, contributions to fix this are welcome.

 **Are there any limitations on matrix sizes?** Yes, as with any computer system.
 The restrictions you are most likely to run into are 1) bitwidth limitation (max 8 bits)